Azure/azure-service-operator/docs/hugo/content/design/ADR-2022-08-Evil-Discriminator.md

 * Properties from `Video` have been copied to `H265Video`, eliminating the need for hierarchy.
 * Similarly, properties from `Audio` have been copied to `AacAudio`.

-### Challenges

-Derived types may not be co-resident in the same JSON file, requiring an approach that's driven by processing of each leaf as encountered, instead of being driven by the root.

-Many (but not all) leaf types will explicitly declare a property with the name required by the roots discriminator property, but as an enumeration with a single value.
-If such a property is not found, we need to synthesize one.

 ## Decision

+Adopted and implemented.

 ## Status

+Accepted

 ## Consequences

+TBC.

 ## Experience Report

+### Challenge: Derived type location

+Derived types may not be co-resident in the same JSON file.
+So far, we only observed cases where they are in separate files in the same directory, but there doesn't seem to be anything requiring this.

+Fortunately, our implementation already handles this case.
+We iterate over all leaf *OneOf* types after completing our full directory walk, and so we'll find the derived types even if they're in a different file.

+### Challenge: Missing discriminator properties

+In many cases, each derived type will define its own discriminator property - an enumeration with a single value.

+However, this is not required and some derived types don't declare one.

+We handle this by synthesizing a discriminator property for each derived type that doesn't have one.
+The single value of the enumeration is the discriminator value for the type.

 ## References

+TBC.